mgajda/less-arbitrary/towards-better-union.md

 introduce a representation allowing the occurrence of any `Value` in the input.
 That still preserves the validity of the typing.
-We note that the program using our types must not have any assumptions about these values; however, at the same time it should be able to print them for debugging purposes.
+We note that the program using our types must not have any assumptions about these values; however, at the same time, it should be able to print them for debugging purposes.

 ``` {#fig:dataflow .dot width="48%" height="13%" .hidden}
 digraph {